-Learning Outcomes The learner will: ssment Criteria learner can: Be able to use information to create 1.1.
-Identify the types of information needed for an identified presentation presentation slides 1.2.
-Create presentation slides 1.3.
-Identify copyright constraints on using others' information 1.4.
-Combine information for presentations in line with any copyright constraints 1.5.
-Store presentation files 1.6.
-Retrieve presentation files 2.
-Be able to use presentation 2.1 Select a template and theme for slides software tools 2.2 Use appropriate techniques to edit slides 2.3 Apply formatting techniques to slides 3.
-Be able to prepare slides for 3.1 Identify how the slides should be presented presentation 3.2 Check presentation using IT tools making corrections as appropriate 3.3 Present slides
+Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to use information to create 1.1.
+Identify the types of information needed for an identified presentation. presentation slides.
+1.2.
+Create presentation slides.
+2435.
+1.3.
+Identify copyright constraints on using others' information.
+1.4.
+Combine information for presentations in line with any copyright constraints.
+1.5.
+Store presentation files.
+1.6.
+Retrieve presentation files.
+2. Be able to use presentation 2.1 Select a template and theme for slides. software tools.
+2.2 Use appropriate techniques to edit slides.
+2.3 Apply formatting techniques to slides.
+3. Be able to prepare slides for presentation.
+3.1 Identify how the slides should be presented.
+3.2 Check presentation using IT tools making corrections as appropriate.
+3.3 Present slides.